chaoss/wg-evolution/focus-areas/community-growth/conversion-rate.md

 ### This metric is a release candidate.
-To comment on this metric please see Issue [#[put the respective Issue Number here]](URL to issue).
+To comment on this metric please see Issue [#[440]](https://github.com/chaoss/wg-evolution/issues/440).
 Following a comment period, this metric will be included in the next regular release.

 # Conversion Rate